imflores/Molecular-line-information/README.md

 |   CO     |            30              |        5%      |        15775.29 Angstroms     |                        12.45%                         |

-Wavelengths in Angstroms of each possibily useful line for each molecule
+Wavelengths in Angstroms of each possibly useful line for each molecule
 ---------------------------
 | CrH | HCl | AlO | CO |
 |:---:|:---:|:---:|:--:|